IAMPathak2702/DahnIndia/README.md

 It's also *faster* to fit at this scale (~4.5k rows) — its `O(n²)`-ish training cost only starts to hurt at scales this project never reaches.
-Going in, I'd assumed (still visible in git history) that OCSVM would be "more sensitive to feature scaling and kernel choice, slower... not obviously better."
+Going in, I'd assumed OCSVM would be "more sensitive to feature scaling and kernel choice, slower... not obviously better."
 Turns out that was wrong on both counts — a good reminder to actually check assumptions like that instead of shipping them as fact.

 **So why does IsolationForest still ship instead of OCSVM?** Honestly, the margin is real but modest — about 1.4pp PR-AUC, 3pp F1 — and I weighed